Talkala logo

 Talkala warns you before you leave the dialer mid-call.
 If you confirm, the call ends first, then the navigation continues.
 If you stay, the call keeps going.

-If you choose to stay, the call continues.
-If you choose to leave, Talkala hangs up the current call first, then takes you where you wanted to go.
+If you stay, the call continues.
+If you leave, Talkala ends the call first, then opens the page you chose.

 • Leaving the dialer during "Connecting" or "In call" requires confirmation.